-$Scope\ 1\ and\ 2\ consumption\ and\ CO_2e\ emission\ data\ has\ been\ calculated\ in\ line\ with\ the\ 2019\ UK\ Government\ environmental$ reporting guidance.
-The following emission factor databases have been used to provide the kWh gross calorific value (CV) and kgCO2e relevant for the reporting year: Database 2020, Version 1.01.
+Scope 1 and 2 consumption and CO2e emission data has been calculated in line with the 2019 UK Government environmental reporting guidance.
+The following emission factor databases have been used to provide the kWh gross calorific value (CV) and kgCO2e relevant for the reporting year: Database 2022, Version 1.

 Estimations undertaken to cover missing billing periods for UK properties directly invoiced to the Company were calculated on a kWh/day pro-rata basis at meter level.
-These estimations equated to 3.3% of reported consumption.
+These estimations equated to 1% of reported consumption.

-For properties where the Company is indirectly responsible for utilities (i.e. via a landlord or service charge) an average kWh/m consumption was calculated at meter level and was applied to the properties with similar operations but no available data.
-These full year estimations were applied to 1 electricity and 1 gas supply.
-Intensity metrics have been calculated utilising the 2020 reportable figures.
+For properties where the Company is indirectly responsible for utilities (i.e. via a landlord or service charge) an average kWh/m2 consumption was calculated at meter level and was applied to the properties with similar operations but no available data.
+Intensity metrics have been calculated utilising the 2022 reportable figures.